Dates, Fees and FAQs

 Who is Camp Yavneh affiliated with?

 We are a K’lal Yisrael camp open to Jews of all backgrounds.
-Our camp is strictly kosher and shomer shabbat.
-Our campers, 325 each session, come from a range of religious observances.
-Our campers attend Jewish day schools as well as synagogue and community religious schools.
+Our camp is strictly kosher and shomer Shabbat.
+Our campers come from from families who practice their Judaism in many different ways.
 Our goal is to build a community from these diverse backgrounds so that each camper finds a place at Yavneh that is comfortable.
 Click here to read about our camp philosophy.

 What is the Jewish educational program at Yavneh?

 Yavneh was established as an educational Hebrew speaking camp in 1944.
 The camp remains educational and although it is no longer Hebrew speaking, we infuse Hebrew into our daily routine.
 Announcements are made in Hebrew, buildings and activities are referred to in Hebrew and our plays are partially in Hebrew.
 Our staff are encouraged to use Hebrew in their daily interactions with the campers.
 Even campers with little or no Hebrew background come to know and understand “Camp Hebrew”.
-In addition, the campers take a Hebrew/Judaic class daily with our professional teaching staff headed by Chana Israel.
+In addition, the campers take a Judaic class daily with our professional educators headed by Chana Israel and Rav Yaakov Komisar.
 Click here for bios on our head staff.
 Each summer we have a theme that is woven into the fabric of the week.
 We boast of our wonderful warm Shabbat atmosphere and strong Israeli programming.
-Yavneh also sponsors a Na’aleh, a 6 week summer program that takes place the summer following the Kerem (CIT) year.
+Yavneh also sponsors Na’aleh, a 6 week summer program that takes place the summer following the Kerem (CIT) year.
 Click here for more information on Na’aleh.

 Is tutoring available?